javikr/Easy-Game-Center-Swift/README.md

 You can initialize Easy Game Center by using the following method call (This is an example, see doc)

 ### Initialize
-You can add protocol "EasyGameCenterDelegate" for access to functions ( connexion, multiplayer ), it's optional
+You can add protocol "EGCDelegate" for access to functions ( connexion, multiplayer ), it's optional
 ```swift
 class MainViewController: UIViewController,EasyGameCenterDelegate {
     /**